NNNCorrelation: Count-count-count correlations

 >>> nnn = treecorr.NNNCorrelation(config)

->>> nnn.process(cat) # For auto-correlation.
+>>> nnn.process(cat) # Compute auto-correlation.

->>> drr.process(cat,rand) # If desired, also do data-random correlations
+>>> drr.process(cat,rand) # If desired, compute data-random cross-correlations

->>> rdd.process(rand,cat) # Also with two data and one random
+>>> rdd.process(rand,cat) # Also compute cross-correlation with two data and one random

->>> nnn.write(file_name,rrr=rrr,drr=drr,...) # Write out to a file.
+>>> nnn.write(file_name, rrr=rrr, drr=drr, ...) # Write out to a file.

->>> zeta,varzeta = nnn.calculateZeta(rrr=rrr,drr=drr,rdd=rdd) # Or get zeta directly.
+>>> zeta,varzeta = nnn.calculateZeta(rrr=rrr, drr=drr, rdd=rdd) # Calculate zeta

 Parameters: